 This ain’t basic beans, y’all.
 Fire up the smoker and let’s get cooking!

 This smoked baked beans recipe is highly adaptable, so dress it up how you like.
 Hate pineapple?
 Leave it out.
 Love bacon?
 Double up!
 Other than the beans themselves, everything is optional/flexible!
+Serve them on the side of Smoked Chicken Wings.

 Baked Beans From Scratch